Désirée (film): Plot

 Five years later, desperate for an heir, Napoleon divorces Josephine, and Désirée comforts her former rival, before Napoleon's upcoming marriage to the 18-year-old Marie Louise of Austria.
 Napoleon involves France in more wars, and Bernadotte is approached by representatives of King Charles XIII of Sweden, who wishes to adopt him and make him the heir to the throne.
 Désirée, stunned by the news that she will one day be a queen, nevertheless supports her husband, and eventually Napoleon allows both of them to leave Paris.

 In Stockholm, Désirée does not fit in with the royal family and asks to go home.
-Eight months later, she attends a ball in Paris at which Napoleon shows off his new son.
+Eight months later, she attends a ball in Paris at which Napoleon shows off his new son, Napoleon II.
 Napoleon makes veiled threats about Bernadotte's alliance with Russia and announces to the crowd that she will be held hostage to ensure Sweden's support while his army invades Russia and captures Moscow.

 Napoleon's army is defeated, and he visits Désirée, asking her to write a letter to Bernadotte, requesting his help.
 Désirée realizes that Napoleon still loves her and came more for her than to seek her husband's help.
 Soon after, during the War of the Sixth Coalition, Bernadotte leads one of the armies that overwhelms Napoleon, and the triumphant general reunites with Désirée before returning to Sweden.

 Napoleon's exile to Elba is short-lived, however, and after the Battle of Waterloo, Napoleon retreats with his personal army to the Château de Malmaison.
 Representatives of the allied armies ask Désirée to speak with Napoleon, hoping that she can persuade him to surrender.
 Napoleon agrees to speak with Désirée alone, and muses on what his destiny would have been if he had married her.
 Napoleon proclaims that he has given his life to protect France, but Désirée gently tells him that he must do as France asks and go into exile on St. Helena.
-Commenting on how strange it is that the two most outstanding men of their time had fallen in love with her, Napoleon gives Désirée his sword in surrender and assures her that her dowry was not the only reason that he proposed to her many years ago in Marseille.
+Commenting on how strange it is that the two most outstanding men of their time had fallen in love with her, Napoleon gives Désirée his sword in surrender and assures her that her dowry was not the only reason that he proposed to her many years before in Marseille.